seandjones92/.emacs.d/README.md

 ## Elpy<a id="sec-3-3" name="sec-3-3"></a>

 Elpy is used to get IDE like functionality for Python.
-To get full use of this package run `pip install jedi flake8 importmagic autopep8`.
+To get full use of this package run `pip install --user jedi flake8 importmagic autopep8`.

     (defun my-elpy-keybindings ()
       (define-key elpy-mode-map (kbd "<f12>") 'elpy-goto-definition-other-window))